Donald Trump Commutes Democrat Gov. Rod Blagojevich's Jail Sentence

 Illinois Republicans have strongly objected to the idea of a pardon.

-Trump sent the case to White House lawyers to review the case, despite appearing ready to grant the pardon in 2018.
+Trump sent the case to White House lawyers to review despite appearing ready to grant the pardon in 2018.

 “We’re looking at it.
 I feel very badly.
-I think it was very harshly sentenced but we’re looking at it very strongly.
+I think it was very harshly sentenced, but we’re looking at it very strongly.
 People feel very strongly about that,” Trump said in August.

 He also criticized FBI officials for the unfair prosecution of Blagojevich.